ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

 	  "message": "thank you very much for your valuable feedback.
 We are extremely happy to here from you.
 Come back again have a wonderfull shopping experience with us."
 	}
 	```
+6. In your Cloudant create one more database named `complaints`.

 ## Sending Push Notifications